Renad-Alshaik/Object-Recognition-using-huskylens/README.md

 2- Select Object Recognition mode.
 3- Long press the Learning Button to save an object.

-Hint : Need to download some library
+Hint : I download some library needed from github